 Present Perfect: Rules, Examples & Exercises

 The present perfect tense is used to talk about actions or events that happened in the past but are connected to the present.
 It describes experiences, recent actions, or actions continuing up to now.
+Try this exercise to test you knowledge on Present Perfect:

 EXERCISE: Present Perfect – True/False